Small Group Ministries FAQ

-What are Covenant Groups?
-What is Their Purpose?
+What are Small Group Ministries?
+What is their Purpose?

-Covenant groups are groups of 4 to 10 people who meet for two hours each session to share their views on a range of spiritual and other issues.
-In a congregation the size of HVUUC, it can be difficult to develop and maintain friendships and a feeling of community.
-The purpose of Covenant Groups is to provide the opportunity to develop friendships, a greater sense of community, and the opportunity to explore spiritual meaning with others in a small group setting.
-You do not need to be a member of HVUUC to join a Covenant Group.
+Small Group Ministries are groups of 4 to 10 people who meet for two hours each session to share their views on a range of spiritual and other issues.
+In a congregation the size of Holston Valley Unitarian Universalist Church, it can be difficult to develop and maintain friendships and a feeling of community.
+The purpose of Small Group Ministries is to provide the opportunity to develop friendships, a greater sense of community, and the opportunity to explore spiritual meaning with others in a small group setting.
+You do not need to be a member of this church to join a Small Group Ministry.
 In fact, joining a group is a good way to meet people and learn more about our church.

-Each individual is expected to make the following covenant with everyone in the group to ensure that Covenant Groups offer a safe space to share and learn:
+Each individual is expected to make the following covenant with everyone in the group to ensure that Small Group Ministries offer a safe space to share and learn:

-- Make Covenant Group meetings a high priority.
+Make your Small Group Ministry meetings a high priority.
 While it may not be possible to attend every meeting, members are expected to make their best efforts to attend.

 Statement of Purpose: Brief greeting and clarifying why the group is gathered.
 (This is important when a group is new and any time a new member joins.)